bobjcurrie/Getting-and-Cleaning-Data-Assignment/README.md

 To complete step 1,  we merge training and test dataframes into one dataset, using the rbind function.
 This d.f. is called "hardata"

-To complete step 2, we select only the variables containg the characters "mean" or "std", using the select function# Select only
+To complete step 2, we select only the variables containg the characters "mean" or "std", using the select function

-To add the activity labels column to our dataframe, we merge the ## 3.
-Merge hardata with activityLabelss by the common activity variable
+To add the activity labels column to our dataframe, we merge hardata with activityLabels, by the common activity variable

-At this point, we can convert the text in the activity variables to lowercase
+At this point, we can convert the text in the activity variables to lowercase using tolower function

 To complete step 4, we tidy variable names by removing dots, underscores, commas, brackets; we also set all text to lowercase